List of tallest buildings in Christchurch: Background

+1900–1979

 Manchester Courts, earlier known as the MLC Building, was the city's first commercial high-rise building.
 Built in 1905–1906 for the New Zealand Express Company, it was at the time the tallest commercial building in Christchurch.
 A Category I heritage building since 1991, it suffered serious structural damage in the 2010 Canterbury earthquake and was condemned to be demolished.
 Demolition began on 19 October 2010, and was completed in February 2011.

 The BNZ Building in Cathedral Square has one of the oldest histories of the buildings listed here, as it replaced the earlier BNZ Building from 1866.
 The replacement was begun in 1961 as a four-storey building designed by Christchurch architect G. W. Bucknell.
 Work ceased abruptly in 1963, when the bank announced that they would redevelop the whole site (which included the removal of the historic bank building) and incorporate the four-storey building into the high-rise.
 The 51 m high-rise was designed by Sydney firm Stephenson and Turner and completed in 1967.

-Since 2007 only three high-rises have been constructed in Christchurch: the HSBC Tower designed by Weirwalker Architecture in Worcester Boulevard, the Novotel Hotel in the Square, and Pacific Tower in Gloucester Street.
-All three buildings survived the earthquakes.
-The HSBC Tower, which first opened in 2009, was the first high-rise to open again after the February 2011 earthquake, with the first tenants moving back in on 30 May 2011.
-The Canterbury Earthquake Recovery Authority later moved into the top floors of the building, with CEO Roger Sutton's office the "highest office in town".
-Pacific Tower, which houses apartments and the Rendezvous Hotel, was repaired and reopened on 1 May 2013.
-The Novotel Hotel was repaired and reopened on 19 August 2013.
+1980–1999

+Throughout the 1980s Christchurch saw a high-rise boom, with some of the cities tallest, and most recognisable, buildings constructed during this period.
+Notable structures include:

+Hotel Grand Chancellor, was completed in 1986, and at the time held the title of tallest building.
+Rising to 85 m, the 26-storey hotel suffered critical structural failure following the 2011 earthquakes and was subsequently demolished shortly after.

+Clarendon Tower, designed by Warren and Mahoney, was constructed during 1986/87 on the site of the former Clarendon Hotel.
+It retained most of the historic hotel's façade, which was the first example of facadism in Christchurch.
+The 17-storey structure failed in the February 2011 earthquake, with the internal staircases collapsing and the building 'ballooning' in the middle by some 100 mm.

+Forsyth Barr Building (now Crowne Plaza Hotel) is one of only two high-rise structure of those constructed throughout this period which still remain.
+The 19-storey tower is now the second-tallest building in Christchurch.
+After suffering staircase collapse in the earthquakes, The building was sold "as is where is" in August 2014 to a local consortium who have since repaired and converted it into a hotel.

-Radio Network House, a 14-storey building in Worcester Street that was finished in 1986, was imploded on 5 August 2012 and was New Zealand's first ever controlled building demolition by explosives.
+Radio Network House, a 14-storey building in Worcester Street was completed in 1986.
+Following the earthquakes it was imploded on 5 August 2012 and was New Zealand's first ever controlled building demolition by explosives.